WasmEdge/WasmEdge/docs/book/en/src/embed/rust.md

     root@0a877562f39e:~/workspace/me/WasmEdge# export WASMEDGE_BUILD_DIR=/root/workspace/me/WasmEdge/build
     ```

-* `cargo build` `wasmedge-sys` directly
+* By the `standalone` mode

-    If the environment variables mentioned above are not available, the build script (`build.rs`) of `wasmedge-sys` enables building `WasmEdge` native library directly before building the crate itself.
+  Besides the two methods mentioned above, the `standalone` mode enables building `WasmEdge` native library directly before building the crate itself.

+  * Suppose that you `git clone` WasmEdge repo in `~/workspace/me/WasmEdge`.
+Go to the `wasmedge-sys` directory, and follow the instructions shown below:

+    ```bash
+    // set WASMEDGE_DIR
+    root@0a877562f39e:~/workspace/me/WasmEdge/bindings/rust/wasmedge-sys# export WASMEDGE_DIR=/root/workspace/me/WasmEdge

+    // cargo build with standalone feature
+    root@0a877562f39e:~/workspace/me/WasmEdge/bindings/rust/wasmedge-sys# cargo build --features standalone
+    ```

+* By WasmEdge docker image

+  If you choose WasmEdge docker image to build your own container for development, the pre-built WasmEdge binary package is located in `$HOME/.wasmedge` directory by default.
+The build script (`build.rs`) of `wasmedge-sys` crate can detect the package and build the crate automatically.

 ## Examples